 - 2.5.1.
-The National Planning Policy Framework (NPPF), published by the government in 2018 and revised in July 2021, is an important guide in the preparation of local plans and neighbourhood plans.
+The National Planning Policy Framework (NPPF), published by the government in 2018 and last revised in December 20234, is an important guide in the preparation of local plans and neighbourhood plans.
 It sets out the Government's policy in relation to land use planning matters. - 2.5.2.
-On 22 December 2022 the Department for Levelling Up, Housing and Communities published their proposed revisions to the National Planning Policy Framework.
-A consultation process was undertaken and closed on 2nd March 2023.
-At the time of writing, no date for the implementation of the revised NPPF has been given, but this document will be updated accordingly. - 2.5.3.
 The Neighbourhood Plan must demonstrate that it has had regard to, and is consistent with the provisions of the NPPF as a whole.
-The relevant paragraphs of the current NPPF are set out alongside the policies contained within the Neighbourhood Plan in section 5.
+The relevant paragraphs of the current NPPF are set out alongside the policies contained within the Neighbourhood Plan in section 5. - 2.5.3.
+As stated in the NPPF, the purpose of the planning system is to contribute to the achievement of sustainable development.
+At a very high level, the objective of sustainable development can be summarised as meeting the needs of the present without compromising the ability of future generations to meet their own needs as set out in Resolution 42/187 of the United